canonical/ubuntu-server-documentation/explanation/introduction-to-high-availability.md

   - lvmlockd has better design than clvmd. clvmd is command-line level based locking system, which means the whole LVM software will get hang if any LVM command gets dead-locking issue.
   - lvmlockd can work with lvmetad.

-> Note: **targetcli-fb (Linux LIO)** will likely replace **tgt** in future Ubuntu versions.
+> Note: `targetcli-fb (Linux LIO)` will likely replace `tgt` in future Ubuntu versions.

 ## Upstream Documentation

-The server guide does not have the intent to document every existing option for all the HA related softwares described in this page, but to document recommended scenarios for Ubuntu HA Clusters.
+The server guide does not have the intent to document every existing option for all the HA related software described in this page, but to document recommended scenarios for Ubuntu HA Clusters.
 You will find more complete documentation upstream at:

 - ClusterLabs
   - [Clusters From Scratch](https://clusterlabs.org/pacemaker/doc/en-US/Pacemaker/2.0/html-single/Clusters_from_Scratch/index.html)